-3. You may access a maximum of 1 course through collaboration.
+3. You may access a maximum of 1 course through collaboration and you should only select 3 subjects in total.

 If you select a collaboration course, you should also nominate an alternative subject that is offered in Glenlola Collegiate School.
 This is indicated on your subject choice form.